-For an individual employee entry, a decimal number next to the personnel entry indicates that the position is not filled for the entire portion of your forecast.
-For example, in a five-year forecast where a personnel entry starts at the beginning of the second year of the forecast and continues through the end of the fifth year the headcount will display (0.80) next to the personnel entry.
-This indicates that the position is filled for 4 out of 5 years of the forecast, resulting in the head count of .80 for that position.
+For an individual employee entry, a decimal number next to the personnel entry indicates that the position is only filled for part of your forecast.
+For example, in a five-year forecast where a personnel entry starts at the beginning of the second year of the forecast and continues through the end of the fifth year, the headcount will display (0.80) next to the personnel entry.
+This indicates that the position is filled for 4 out of 5 years of the forecast, resulting in a head count of .80 for that position.
 Similarly, an employee starting at the beginning of the 3rd year of the forecast will see (0.60) next to the personnel entry.

 If you have a group of employees, and the number of employees in that group changes from month to month, the Head Count display changes a little.
 Below is an example group of employees that increases in certain months.
 The Varying numbers input is used here to enter the number of employees each month:

 For this group of employees, you can see two changes to the Head Count display below: